paullsa/ml_pipeline/README.md

 # ml_pipeline

+I wanted to make sure I knew how to move from writing simple Juypter notebook model builds into the more MLOPS oriented pipeline used in production.
+The repo here does that - you define your experiments in a json file which is read into a Python dictionary and referenced throughout the various pieces of code when needed.
+I added saving the model locally, as well as in MLFlow just because I wanted to do it...

 Config-driven ML pipeline with MLflow experiment tracking.
 Define your data, model, preprocessing, and metrics in a JSON config — the pipeline handles the rest.

 ## Features